voidify3/TradingApp/Documentation/DetailedDesignDoc.md

 on a host other than localhost, that you update the host name constant in NetworkDataSource and the port constants in NetworkDataSource and NetworkServer

-Whenever main is committed, the ant build script will automatically run the "build" target which builds both the client and server programs into separate jar files.
+No need to create tables; the server will run a series of CREATE TABLE IF NOT EXISTS statements on startup.
+The client will automatically insert two users (an admin and a non-admin) on startup, which can be logged into via the Dev Tools menu on the menu bar.

+The continuous integration pipeline is broken, but the Ant build script runs correctly when run from intellij.
+The `build` target produces two jar files ClientApp.jar and ServerApp.jar, which can be run from the command line.
 These jar files are ready to run with java -jar in the command prompt.
 If you only want to build one program, you can run just buildClient or just buildServer.

+Command line argument options:
+* If the client is run as `java -jar ClientApp.jar TESTDATA` it will populate a bunch of example data in the database.
+  (Note that if you run this version twice without dropping and recreating the tables in between, strange things will happen)
+* If the client is run as `java -jar ClientApp.jar MOCK` it will use a mock structure instead of needing the server.
+  `MOCK TESTDATA` does what it sounds like.
+* If the server is run as `java -jar ServerApp.jar RESET` all tables will be dropped and recreated